-Sunnylands Center & Gardens is open to the public Thursday through Sunday, 8:30 am to 4:00 pm.
+Sunnylands Center & Gardens reopens on Wednesday, September 12.
 There is no fee and reservations are not required.
 However, if you plan to visit the Center & Gardens with a group of 20 or more, we ask that you register in advance.

 Visitors to the Center & Gardens enjoy sculpture from the Sunnylands Collection as well as a rotating exhibition.
 There is a film and other offerings about the history of Sunnylands and its founders, Walter and Leonore Annenberg.
 The Cafe offers light lunch items and unparalleled mountain and garden views.

 The landscape at Sunnylands Center & Gardens was designed by The Office of James Burnett, with horticultural consultant Mary Irish.
 Inspired by the Annenberg collection of Impressionist and Post-Impressionist paintings, the gardens were designed to reflect the importance of these paintings to the Annenbergs, who bequeathed them to the Metropolitan Museum of Art in 1991.

 Burnett’s signature designs are habitable and sensitive, with shade, quiet, and natural elements that appeal to the senses.
 Twin reflecting pools filled with river stones flank the rear windows of the Center and its patios.
 To the west, a labyrinth winds through trailing smokebush (dalea greggii), creating a contemplative and quiet space.